Embyro Adoption

 What Is Embryo Adoption?

-Using donated embryos may be the right way to build your family if:
+Embryo adoption might be the right choice for your family if:

-- You and/or your partner are looking for an alternative to infertility treatments such as IVF or donor egg recipient IVF
+- You are seeking an alternative to traditional fertility treatments, like IVF or egg donation

 Pathway2Family Magazine

-For several years Nightlight Christian Adoptions created Pathway2Family magazine to help educate donors, adopters and medicinal professionals about this important topic.
-You may conveniently read this unique embryo donation and embryo adoption magazine on your favorite device.
+For several years, Nightlight Christian Adoptions published Pathway2Family to help educate embryo donors, adoptive families, and medical professionals about this important topic.
+You may read this unique embryo donation and embryo adoption magazine on your favorite device.
 Each issue contains insight regarding the process, visual guides, and family stories.
 We want to help you find your Pathway2Family.

 Frozen 6 Years